mltConsEcol/TU_LandscapeAnalysis_Documents/Schedule_Detailed.md

 	* [McIntyre, N.E. and J.A.
 Wiens.
 2000. *Landscape Ecology* 15, 313-321.](http://link.springer.com/article/10.1023/A:1008148514268#)
 * Agenda
 	* Discuss Reading Material
+	* Work on Assignment 5
 		* Preparing Data For Fragstats and Working with the Software
+		* Calculating Landscape Metrics

 ### Week 6: Fragstats 2 - Analyzing Patches

 #### Day 11
-***Assignment 5 Due: Fragstats 1 Lab and Hand-Calculations of Landscape Pattern***

 * Agenda
 	* Patches vs. Landscapes: What do patch metrics describe?
 	* Applications of Patch Metrics in Ecology

 #### Day 12
+***Assignment 5 Due: Fragstats 1 Lab and Hand-Calculations of Landscape Pattern***

 * Reading
 	*